 Part of our group decided to head back a few miles in.
 It was hot, and we had no idea where the slot canyons were going to start.
 This was a good lesson learned in researching hikes before heading out.

 I could not go home without seeing the canyons though.
 There is something about hiking that drives me to see and find the view!
-Anyone else hike like this?
+Does anyone else hike like this?
 I will push through just about anything to get there.
 I was not going to let this trail beat me!
 I left my hubby and 2 sons in the shade of one canyon and headed for the slots.
-They ended up being about 1/4 of a mile from where we stopped.
+They ended up being about ¼ of a mile from where we stopped.

 They were well worth the effort.
 The slot canyons were so beautiful!